wellbyt3/audit-process/README.md

     - `@test`: Use to tag portion of the code I want to test or fuzz later.
 If something takes less than 2 minutes to test, do it immediately.
     - `@complex`: Use to tag areas where bugs are likely more common.
 Examples include fees, thresholds, external integration, complex branch logic, etc.

-When you finish with an entry point, go back through once again and:
+When you finish an entry point, go back through and:
-- [ ] Identify when state is updated.
-Log these state changes in the State Tracker Google Sheet.
+- [ ] Identify state updated.
+Log them in the State Tracker Google Sheet.

 **IMPORTANT**: During the first pass, focus on keeping a steady pace.
 Don’t let details or complexity break your rhythm.
 If something doesn’t click after a reasonable amount of time, tag it with @audit-check and move on—you can revisit it on the next pass.

 ### Attacker Pass
-Now that I've been through every line of code once, consciously make the shift from "happy path" mindset to an "attacker's mindset."
+Go through the code again, but shift mindsets from "happy path" to "attacker's mindest."

-During this pass, approach it in the same order as the first pass, but this time stopping at anything that is tagged and following those threads to their completion.
-Going in the same order helps build deeper and deeper context into the codebase I've found versus just randomly going back to your tags and reviewing the ones you feel like reviewing.

-I'll usually come up with more questions and ideas during this pass.
-Instead of tagging for later, I'll follow the thread to its completion.
+Go through the code in the same order as before, but this time stop at anything tagged and follow those threads to completion.
+Sticking to the same order builds deeper context than just jumping around tags.
+During this pass, I usually come up with new questions and ideas—and instead of tagging them, I dig in until I’ve followed the thread all the way through.

-Now is also the time to test anything tagged with @test.

-When I come across a bug in this phase, I'll almost always write it up immediately.
+Open the "Audit Tracker" doc and being the manual review:
+- [ ] Review the constructor / initializers to understand state initialization
+- [ ] For each entry point, define input parameters.
+Make sure to go through all possible codepath variations.
+- [ ] Audit in layers
+- [ ] When you come across a tag, take whatever action is required
+        -  Write up all bugs as I come across them.

-## Phase 3: Bug Hunting
+## Part 4: Bug Hunting
+By this point,

 ### Question Bank Review